kedro-org/kedro/docs/source/deployment/databricks/index.md

 The workflow documented in ["Use a Databricks job to deploy a Kedro project"](./databricks_deployment_workflow.md) is the go-to choice when dealing with complex project requirements that need a high degree of structure and reproducibility.
 It's your best bet for a production setup, given its support for CI/CD, automated/scheduled runs and other advanced use cases.
 It might not be the ideal choice for projects requiring quick iterations due to its relatively rigid nature.

+**I want to deploy a packaged Kedro project to Databricks using Asset Bundles**

+Deploying a packaged Kedro project to Databricks using Asset Bundles offers a streamlined workflow for managing complex CI/CD processes.
+The documented workflow outlined in ["Use Asset Bundles to deploy a Kedro project"](./databricks_deployment_workflow_asset_bundles.md) serves as the preferred approach, providing a robust solution for deploying and managing assets efficiently within a Databricks environment.

 ---
 Here's a flowchart to guide your choice of workflow: